padmanabhansb08/padmanabhansb08/README.md

 ## About

-I build **AI systems designed for real-world constraints**, with a focus on **offline intelligence and scalable architectures**.
+I build **AI systems designed for real-world constraints**, focusing on **offline intelligence and scalable architectures**.
-My work combines **execution speed, system thinking, and continuous iteration** to deliver usable technology.
+My approach combines **execution speed, system thinking, and continuous iteration** to deliver practical solutions.

 ---